 In addition to patient care and lectures, students also begin focused learning in small groups in their integrated problem solving course, which is also incorporated into the early curriculum.
 In the curriculum reform initiative we began in 2005, there is vertical and horizontal integration of the curriculum across all years: bringing clinical cases and challenges into the early, traditionally preclerkship years, and by revisiting anatomy, pharmacology and genetics in the later clerkship years of formal clinical training.

 Boston Medical Center is the primary teaching hospital for the school of medicine and was created by the formal merger of Boston City Hospital and Boston University Medical Center Hospital (BUMCH) in 1996.
 BCH was founded in 1855, and BUMCH in 1864.
-It has the largest trauma center in New England, and the Emergency Department had more than 129,000 visits in 2008.
-The BMC Mission is “Exceptional Care without Exception” and we live that mission in the care of our underserved patients, 30% of whom do not have English as their primary language.
+It has the largest trauma center in New England, and the Emergency Department had more than 135,000 visits in 2018.
+In addition there were over 1 million outpatient visits and nearly 27,00 inpatient admissions.
+The BMC Mission is “Exceptional Care without Exception” and we live that mission in the care of our underserved patients, 302% of whom do not have English as their primary language.

-Medical students see the comprehensive care of our patients aided by our unique ancillary services: the only hospital-based food pantry in the country, legal partnerships to aid in the medical care of our patients, and the center for refugee health and human rights to name a few.
+Medical students see the comprehensive care of our patients aided by our unique ancillary services: hospital-based food pantry, roof top garden, legal partnerships to aid in the medical care of our patients, and the center for refugee health and human rights to name a few.
 Our clinical skills center is also an integral part of each student’s evolution into a clinician.
 In this center, students get feedback on their history and physical’s on “standardized patients” in videotaped encounters, and formal assessment in end of 1st year and end of second year exams.
 These structured encounters allow students autonomy in an educational setting.
 The students continue in the center in their second and third years, culminating in an end of third year exam, structured to provide feedback in preparation for the USMLE clinical exam.

 The mission of the Doctor of Medicine program is to educate physicians to have the knowledge, skills, and dedication necessary to provide the best care to patients from all communities in our diverse society.